 J.1.
 Less Than Significant Impact With Mitigation.
-The new bridge over Little Chico Creek will include the installation of cast-in-drilled-hole (CIDH) piles adjacent to the creek channel and placement of RSP below the ordinary highwater mark of the creek.
-Under existing State regulations, the project proponent is required to obtain a water quality certification or waiver from the Central Valley RWQCB.
-Through the RWQCB permitting process (refer to Mitigation D.6), the project will be required to avoid, minimize, and/or compensate for potential discharges into regulated waterways based on a detailed review of the bridge construction techniques.
+The new bridge over Little Chico Creek will include excavation for and construction of concrete abutments and piers, founded on either spread footings or deep foundation.
+Other temporary work within Little Chico Creek includes falsework erection and removal, and installation of scour countermeasures (RSP) at the support locations below the ordinary high-water mark of the creek.
+Under existing State regulations, the Project proponent is required to obtain a water quality certification or waiver from the Central Valley RWQCB.
+Through the RWQCB permitting process (refer to Mitigation D.6), the Project will be required to avoid, minimize, and/or compensate for potential discharges into regulated waterways based on a detailed review of the bridge construction techniques.

-Existing State permitting requirements by the RWQCB will ensure that the project will not result in the violation of any water quality standards or waste discharge requirements.
-Due to the scope and nature of the proposed project it is not expected that the project would degrade ground water quality.
-With these standard permitting and water quality requirements in place, potential impacts to water quality from the project are considered to be less than significant with mitigation.
+Existing State permitting requirements by the RWQCB will ensure that the Project will not result in the violation of any water quality standards or waste discharge requirements.
+Due to the scope and nature of the proposed Project it is not expected that the Project would degrade ground water quality.
+With these standard permitting and water quality requirements in place, potential impacts to water quality from the Project are considered to be less than significant with mitigation.

 - J.2.
 No Impact.
 There would be no new sources of groundwater extraction.
-The project will not interfere substantially with groundwater recharge nor impede sustainable groundwater management of the basin. - J.3 (a)-(d) Less Than Significant Impact.
-The project would not alter the existing drainage patterns at the site, result in substantial erosion or siltation on- or off-site, nor create excessive runoff because prior to construction the project would have to demonstrate compliance with City/State post-construction storm water management requirements including the General Construction Permit requirements of the NPDES, as well as, the preparation of a SWPPP that incorporates water quality control BMPs.
+The Project will not interfere substantially with groundwater recharge nor impede sustainable groundwater management of the basin. - J.3 (a)-(d) Less Than Significant Impact.
+The Project would not alter the existing drainage patterns at the site, result in substantial erosion or siltation on- or off-site, nor create excessive runoff because prior to construction the Project would have to demonstrate compliance with City/State post-construction storm water management requirements including the General Construction Permit requirements of the NPDES, as well as, the preparation of a SWPPP that incorporates water quality control BMPs.

-With the application of the existing regulations outlined above, the project will not substantially degrade water quality drainage systems or provide substantial additional sources of polluted runoff.
-Under existing City/State requirements for the project to implement BMPs and incorporate LID design standards, storm water impacts from anticipated future construction and operation of the project would be less than significant.
+With the application of the existing regulations outlined above, the Project will not substantially degrade water quality drainage systems or provide substantial additional sources of polluted runoff.
+Under existing City/State requirements for the Project to implement BMPs and incorporate LID design standards, storm water impacts from anticipated future construction and operation of the Project would be less than significant.

 - J.4.
 Less Than Significant Impact.
-According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map No. 06007C0502E, the project site is located in Zone AO, a Special Flood Hazard Area subject to inundation by the 1% annual chance flood.
-Project activities will occur during the dry season when Little Chico Creek is not flowing and it is extremely unlikely that flooding will occur.
-The project site is not located in an area that is prone to seiche or tsunami.
+According to the Federal Emergency Management Agency (FEMA) Flood Insurance Rate Map No. 06007C0506E, the Project site is located in Zone AE, a Special Flood Hazard Area subject to inundation by the 1% annual chance flood.
+Project activities will occur during the dry season when Little Chico Creek is not flowing, and it is extremely unlikely that flooding will occur.
+The Project site is not located in an area that is prone to seiche or tsunami.
 Risks associated with inundation and the release of pollutants by seiche or tsunami, would not occur beyond existing conditions.
 This is considered a less than significant impact. - J.5.
 Less than Significant Impact.
-The project is not expected to substantially degrade water quality with the implementation of the SWPPP and BMPs.
-The project will not conflict or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
+The Project is not expected to substantially degrade water quality with the implementation of the SWPPP and BMPs.
+The Project will not conflict or obstruct implementation of a water quality control plan or sustainable groundwater management plan.
 The impact to water quality will be less than significant.